 Another possibility is to ask another shareholder to join the company so that the voting percentages are altered, allowing you to make decisions by majority.
 If this is an option, you'll need to know more about share dilution and the impact on existing and future shareholders.

-If the dispute is occurring at board as well as at shareholder level, you could appoint a non-executive director so that decisions can be taken by the majority.
+If the dispute is occurring at the board level as well as at shareholder level, you could appoint a non-executive director so that decisions can be taken by the majority.
 This won’t be possible if you’re not able to agree on who this person should be.

 Chairperson/external ‘swing’ vote